 This was a transitional time in South Africa, as the political and economic climate began to change.

-Labour support organisations were greatly affected by the occurring changes.
-Before 1994, foreign donors weren’t allowed to donate money directly to trade unions in the country.
-But, with a new democracy, trade unions started getting external funding directly rather than through labour NGOs.
-The challenge for labour NGOs was how to raise funds to support their work.
+The LRS was affected by the changes that were happening.
+Before 1994, foreign donors weren’t allowed to donate money directly to trade unions in South Africa.
+With the arrival of democracy, foreign funding went directly to trade unions.
+That meant a lot of labour support organisations were suddenly sidelined.
+And the challenge for LSOs was how to raise funds to support their work.

-The LRS responded through many mechanisms, such as setting up the entrepreneurial venture, LRS financial Services (Pty) Ltd, which was later delinked from the organisation because financial services and research didn’t work well together.
+The LRS responded various ways, for example, the setting up of the LRS financial Services (Pty) Ltd, which was later delinked from the organisation because financial services and research didn’t work well together.

 As such, the organisation moved towards self-sufficiency of projects.
-In order to reach self-sufficiency, hard decisions related to which projects to keep were considered.
-Casualties included in-house training of shop stewards and union negotiators, stopping of the production of “Trustees Digest” as well as the merging of the LRS with the Trade Union Library and Education Centre (TULEC).
-The merger with TULEC, which shared the same premises, office facilities and networks with LRS, was finished in 1999.
+In order to reach self-sufficiency, hard decisions were made about which work/projects to retain.
+Casualties included in-house training of shop stewards and union negotiators, the “Trustees Digest” as well as the Trade Union Library and Education Centre (TULEC) as an independent entity.
+The merger of LRS and TULEC, which shared the same premises, office facilities and networks, was completed in 1999.